-You could hear the ka-ching at movie box offices around the nation this summer as “Crazy Rich Asians” became the season’s must-see rom-com.
+You could hear the ka-ching at movie box offices around the nation in 2018 as “Crazy Rich Asians” became summer’s must-see rom-com.
 Based on Kevin Kwan’s 2014 best-selling novel, the film offers lush locales of Singapore and other Far East playgrounds.
 But we’re purists, so we went back to the novel to discover how and where the protagonists—the impossibly handsome and Oxford-educated Nick Young and the impossibly beautiful and intelligent Rachel Chu—first hooked up.
 Surprise, surprise: Their love took hold and flourished in New York City’s Greenwich Village.
 The book may be fiction, but these nine NYC restaurants, attractions and locals are real.
 Take our tour and fall head over heels with this quintessential downtown neighborhood.
 Best of all, you don’t have to be crazy rich to do so.

 LA LANTERNA DI VITTORIO

 Nick and Rachel, both professors at New York University, meet on a blind date in the year-round brick-walled garden of this romantic Italian café, restaurant and jazz club.
 The café/coffee house is a popular spot for espresso, pastries, gelato and sorbets; the full menu (soups, salads, thin-crust pizzas, lasagnas and cheese platters) is served from 10 am until an hour before closing (2 am weekdays, 3 am weekends); and the bar offers live jazz nightly in an intimate basement space.
 Little wonder sparks fly between the two over cocktails (Nick’s fave is a gin and tonic, Rachel’s a Kir Royale) and chat.
 129 MacDougal St., 917.639.3236, www.lalanternacaffe.com